awils18/duger/README.md

-Uber for Dogs, Dogs for Uber.
-A fun coffee shop project.
+Small project to enhance Android and design skills.
+Uber for dogs?